charudatta10/charudatta10/README.md

 </div>

-<details><summary> <h2>  Achievements 🏆 </h2> </summary>
+<details><summary> <h2> 🏆 Achievements  </h2> </summary>

-- Developed an open-source project for recognizing handwritten Devanagari script characters using MATLAB
+➻ Developed an open-source project for recognizing handwritten Devanagari script characters using MATLAB.

-- Created a Python script for cleanup tasks
+➸ Created a Python script for cleanup tasks.

-- Built a tool to generate README files for GitHub repositories
+➳ Built a tool to generate README files for GitHub repositories.

-- Customized Neovim to function like an IDE with fast startup times
+➼ Customized Neovim to function like an IDE with fast startup times.

-- Participated in a poster competition presenting research work
+➨ Participated in a poster competition presenting research work.

-- Participated in a state-level chess competition
+➤ Participated in a state-level chess competition.

 <div align="center">
 <img src="assets/images/banner1.jpeg" alt="Charudatta" width="120" height="120"/>